Rel1cx/eslint-react/packages/jsx/docs/README.md

 ▸ **isCloneElementCall**(`node`, `context`): node is CallExpression

-Checks if the given node is a call expression to `React.cloneElement`
+Checks if the given node is a call expression to `cloneElement`

 #### Parameters